future-agi/futureagi-mcp-server/README.md

 python main.py
 ```

-To Configure with MCP Clients like VS Code and Claude
+To Configure with MCP Clients like VS Code and Claude using local fork
 ```
 {
   "mcpServers": {